 Summary: Political Theology, Ethics, Continental Philosophy, Apocalypse in Religion and Political Culture, Eschatology in Christian Doctrine and Western Philosophy, Climate Change and Political Activism.

 I joined the department in 2012, having previously taught at the University of Manchester, and Applied Ethics CETL at Leeds.
-My work intersects political theology, continental philosophy and environmental ethics.
-The broad theme that unites these areas is an interest in the formation, in Jewish and Christian thought and western philosophy, of beliefs about the future - from utopias to end-times.
-This has led me to investigate the relationship between apocalypse, eschatology and utopian thought as these inform political and religious life.
-A major focus has been the role of apocalyptic thought in framing climate change discourse and activism.
-On the theoretical side, I am interested in the influence of apocalypse in the development of a philosophy of history from German idealism and enlightenment theories of progress and providence, through to critical theory, the Frankfurt school, and post-Kantian thought.
+My work brings together political theology and continental philosophy, and is usually in dialogue with the environmental humanities.
+The broad theme that unites these areas is an interest in the formation, in Jewish and Christian thought and western philosophy, of eschatological (end-time) belief and its influence on political life - for example in relation to the 'Anthropocene' and extinction, climate change discourse and activism.
+I am involved in the following projects:

-Species Extinction - including human species.
-How is death imagined, narrated, resisted, denied, planned for, mourned, celebrated, at a planetary level?
-How does it feature as an ethical concern - why is it a particular harm, and how might religious beliefs have an influence here, based on a certain idea about (e.g.) creation, stewardship, lament, and apocalyptic faith?
+Religion and Extinction Network (AHRC) - How is the prospect of living in the "sixth mass extinction" imagined, narrated, resisted, denied, planned for, mourned, celebrated?
+How does it feature as an ethical concern - why is it a particular harm, and how might religious beliefs have an influence here, based on a certain idea about (e.g.) creation, stewardship, lament, and eschatological belief?

 - Existentialism and Phenomenology (L3)